 To ensure a registered participant receives event information and a bib, we require a written note by the registered participant indicating their authorization for pick-up by another individual.
 Information should include full name, address, age, and signature.
 If you have not signed a waiver form yet, the participant must be physically present and sign the form before receiving ride materials.

 How do I get a River Ride Jersey?

-You may pre-order your exclusive River Ride Jersey online and pick up the jersey at the start/finish of the ride.
+You may pre-order your exclusive River Ride Jersey with your registration and pick up the jersey at the start/finish of the ride.
 You may also purchase River Ride Jerseys at the ride while supplies last.

 Can I change the distance I ride?

-If I am riding a tandem bike, do I and my partner register as one person or two?
+If I am riding a tandem bike, do my partner and I register as one person or two?

 If I sign up and can't ride that day, do I get my money back?

-No - your admission fee is non-refundable.
-If you do not ride that day, you can call or email to request to have your t-shirt and goodie bag mailed to you.
+No - your admission fee is non-refundable, but is transferable only if you make the transfer by June 24th, 2015.
+If you do not ride that day, you can call or email to request to pick up your t-shirt and goodie bag.

 What kind of bike should I use for the River Ride?